fish-shell/fish-shell/doc_src/cmds/argparse.rst

   grep --color auto
   # Here "auto" will be used as the search string, "color" will not have an argument and will fall back to the default, which also *happens to be* auto.
+  grep --color always
+  # Here grep will still only use color "auto"matically and search for the string "always"

 This isn't specific to argparse but common to all things using ``getopt(3)`` (if they have optional arguments at all).
 That ``grep`` example is how GNU grep actually behaves.